lolapriego/financial_predictor/Readme.md

 Please do not forget to look at the Dataset section
 - Go to src folder and run the script finance_predictor.rb.
 You need to give it two arguments: start date and end date.
 - It will show the sentiment score, the news alarms score and finally the Dow Jones Closing values for that period
-- DO NOT FORGET to previously sorted your files at the dataset folder.
+- DO NOT FORGET to previously sort your files at the dataset folder.
 This should correspond with the period of the arguments.
 - Example: $ ruby finance_predictor.rb "2013-11-02" "2013-11-10"

 # More info